 The high-level services provided by ETF white labels can be broken into three core components:

-ETF Architect offers #1/#2 because we believe #3 should be flexible and open architecture and bank custody platforms offer #1.
-There are several other white labels that offer #1, #2, and #3 in one package.
+ETF Architect offers #1/#2.
+Bank platforms offer #1.
+And several other white labels offer #1, #2, and #3 in one package.

 Do I need to trade the ETF and run custom baskets?
 Who trades my ETF?